Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Tool Use

 \subsection{Tool Calling}

 Once candidates are selected, the efficiency of the invocation process becomes critical for real-time agentic interactions.

-\paragraph{In-Place Parameter Filling.} In-place tool calling is a paradigm where the model directly fills the tool's parameters during the response generation process.
+Here, efficiency is better understood at the trajectory level rather than by the cost of an isolated call, since planning, verification, and orchestration may reduce failed calls, retries, and unnecessary environment interactions. \paragraph{In-Place Parameter Filling.} In-place tool calling is a paradigm where the model directly fills the tool's parameters during the response generation process.
 Toolformer~\cite{Schick2023ToolformerLM} incorporates tool calling within the CoT path, and fills parameters during the response generation process.
 It is efficient to obtain the final results once the closure of the tool call is reached. \citet{gao2025efficienttoolusechainofabstraction} proposes CoA, which shares the similar idea but reduces the response time by providing more accurate tool call results.
 Instead of directly calculating the final results, CoA introduces symbolic abstractions to represent the intermediate steps, which are later substituted with the actual results during the response generation process.
 From the experimental results, CoA performs better while reducing more than 30\% inference time than Toolformer.